 On February 22, 1957, three years to the day that channel 74 first went on the air, the original WMGT transmitter signed back on as WCDC ("Capitol District Station C"); its new parent station eventually won the battle to operate on channel 10 and moved there December 1, 1957 as WTEN.
 The new signal made WCDB unnecessary and it went dark concurrently, but WCDA continued operating on channel 41 as a WTEN satellite for nearly four more years, ending only when the channel 10 license was made permanent November 15, 1961.
 (WTRI moved to channel 13 on January 1, 1959 as WAST; WPTR-TV never did go on the air, and its construction permit was finally surrendered March 26, 1960 ... close to seven years after its issuance.)

 On March 9, 1983 the channel 19 replacement tower and antenna -- by then over 25 years old -- were destroyed in another severe wind and ice storm.
-Returning to the air afterwards, WCDC continued to rebroadcast WTEN programming from Albany for more than another 30 years until it was sold in the FCC spectrum auction in 2017 for $34.5 million; unlike most full-power stations that participated in the auction, WCDC is planned to go dark rather than move its programming to another station's transmitting facilities (channel sharing).
-It is required to cease operation no later than 90 days after receiving the proceeds, and was scheduled to do so on November 30, 2017 but damage to the transmission line forced it off the air early, on November 19 (in reporting to the FCC, the station said the time restraint and lack of available tower crews prevented it from making repairs before the scheduled cessation date).
+Returning to the air afterwards, WCDC continued to rebroadcast WTEN programming from Albany for more than another 30 years until it was sold in the FCC spectrum auction in 2017 for $34.5 million; unlike most full-power stations that participated in the auction, WCDC planned to go dark rather than move its programming to another station's transmitting facilities (channel sharing).
+It was required to cease operation no later than 90 days after receiving the proceeds, and was scheduled to do so on November 30, 2017 but damage to the transmission line forced it off the air early, on November 19 (in reporting to the FCC, the station said the time restraint and lack of available tower crews prevented it from making repairs before the scheduled cessation date).
 The original WMGT summit transmitter building and the most recent tower were subsequently sold to renter Northeast Public Radio (WAMC-FM/90.3) for slightly over one million dollars.